 Significant problems that arise in the practicum setting should be addressed using the process available to employees at the site and as officially documented in the site Affiliation Agreement signed for the practicum experience.
 The appropriate Walden Faculty or staff member will assist students in preparing any necessary documentation and will closely monitor the progress of the problem resolution, including any grievance process.

-With Walden Faculty or Staff Members
+With Walden Faculty

-Consistent with ethical guidelines, in nearly all situations, students should initially address any concerns directly with the Faculty or staff member involved (e.g., practicum course faculty member, specialization coordinator) and attempt to resolve the issue at an informal level, before proceeding to a request for intervention (e.g., from the program director or dean).
+Consistent with ethical guidelines, in nearly all situations, students should initially address any concerns directly with the Faculty involved (e.g., practicum course faculty member, specialization coordinator) and attempt to resolve the issue at an informal level, before proceeding to a request for intervention (e.g., from the program director or dean).
 Failure to address the problem at the program level may delay resolution, as the problem will likely be referred back to the program level.

 There shall be no retaliation against any student who identifies a problem or seeks assistance in resolving a conflict involving practicum site personnel, including those students who choose to file a formal grievance.
 We encourage students to notify Walden as soon as possible to allow for intervention and resolution, if possible.

-Consult the Appropriate Specialization Coordinator.
+Consult the Appropriate Specialization Academic Coordinator.

-Consult the Program Director.
+Consult the Associate Dean 1/Program Director.

-1. If students are not able to resolve the problem with the support and intervention of the coordinator, they should approach the program director to seek guidance and/or intervention.
+- If students are not able to resolve the problem with the support and intervention of the coordinator, they should approach the program director to seek guidance and/or intervention.
 The program director should already have copies of all the documentation of the problem and resolution efforts.
 The program director will initiate further investigation of the concern.
 Students may be offered counseling or other support at the program director’s discretion.

-Consult the dean.
+Consult the Dean.

-1. If students are not able to resolve the problem with the support and intervention of the program director, they should approach the dean to seek guidance and/or intervention.
+- If students are not able to resolve the problem with the support and intervention of the program director, they should approach the dean to seek guidance and/or intervention.
 The dean should already have copies of all the documentation of the problem and resolution efforts.
 The dean will initiate further investigation of the concern.
 Students may be offered counseling or other support at the dean’s discretion.

 Consider Filing a Grievance.

-1. If the dean is unable to facilitate resolution of the problem, students may consider filing an appeal or grievance following Walden University’s grievance procedure.
+- If the dean is unable to facilitate resolution of the problem, students may consider filing an appeal or grievance following Walden University’s grievance procedure.
 Students should consult the Walden University Student Handbook: Process for Petitions, Appeals, Grievances, and Complaints for guidance on the process of submitting an appeal or grievance.

 Note: Filing a grievance may initiate reassignment of one or more of the involved parties for a reasonable period to allow for an appropriate investigation of the situation.
 The right to confidentiality, both of the complainant and of the accused, will be respected to the extent possible insofar as it does not interfere with the institution’s legal obligation or ability to investigate allegations of misconduct brought to the university’s attention or to take corrective action when it is found that misconduct has occurred.